vivliostyle/docs.vivliostyle.org/vivliostyle-cli.md

 vivliostyle init
 ```

 This will create `vivliostyle.config.js` in the current directory.
-Edit it and configure the settings.
+The configuration file is written in JavaScript, and various settings can be changed by editing it.

 ### Configuration settings